'Hello' from Chad Elliott, Head of Middle School.

 - Collaboration – online platforms and flexible learning spaces allow students to be grouped according to their learning needs.

-- Resources - integrated digital technologies, iPads, and Infinity:Ones, and whiteboard table tops for recording learning ideas, and BYOD program enabling students to choose the device that best suits their needs.
+- Resources - integrated digital technologies, whiteboard table tops for recording learning ideas, and BYOD program enabling students to choose the device that best suits their needs.

 What stays the same?